Best Film for the Canon EOS-1v

-Transparency film is thought to be tough to use resulting from the constrained dynamic range.
-The golden hour is the prime time to shoot reversal film.
+Transparency film is thought to be tricky to use on account of the constrained dynamic range.
+A very good time to try it would be during the golden hour.

-The Canon EOS-1v takes 35mm film that is in metal canisters.
-35mm film can also be described as 135 film, and it’s the most frequently used film format.
+35mm film that is sold in canisters is used by the Canon EOS-1v.
+The film can also be called 135 film, and it’s the most often used film format.

 DX Coded Film

-Just about all commercially available 35mm film for sale today has DX encoding on the canister.
-This allows cameras to detect and set the ISO when the film canister is loaded.
+Nearly all commercially available 35mm film on the market currently has DX encoding.
+This will allow cameras to automatically detect and set the ISO of the film loaded.

 Canon EOS-1v Resources

 Where to Get 35mm Film Developed?